AlGepe/OmniCalcs/ValentinesSex/ValentinesSex.md

 ## (10) Now go put it all together and make this Valentine's Day the best ever
 **==> GOAL: (tone it down and bring it back to the real world with real concrete plans)

+A what a better occasion to put all this together than Valentine's day.
+There's obviously many other plans to do on lover's day, but sex is as valid an option as any other specially when paried with some other nice joint activity.
+For some it might be the only way to substitute chocolate without getting an angry response.

+A good way to go about trying new things with your partner is to first talk with them and see what they would be comfortable with.
+Then set the mood towards the intimate moment; a nice dinner out, some sensual music and candles when arriving home are some tried-and-tested options.
+Remember to let things flow, without any expectations beyond having the best time possible, together.

+So or those of you who would like to give it a go we wish you the safest, most connected and, of course, pleasurable experience with that special one.
+Who knows?
+Maybe it'll spark you up the rankings of sexual intercourse!

 **=========><=========**
 [Pussy Massage](https://www.youtube.com/watch?v=eOKCMqcu4-E&t=5s)